meta-llama/llama-recipes/llama-demo-apps/README.md

 * how to ask follow up questions to Llama by sending previous questions and answers as the context along with the new question, hence performing multi-turn chat or conversation with Llama.

 ### [Running Llama2 Locally on Mac](HelloLlamaLocal.ipynb)
 To run Llama2 locally on Mac using [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), first open the notebook `HelloLlamaLocal`.
-Then replace `<path-to-ggml-model-q4_0.gguf>` in the notebook `HelloLlamaLocal` with the path either to your downloaded quantized model file [here](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_0.gguf), or to the `ggml-model-q4_0.gguf` file built with the following commands:
+Then replace `<path-to-llama-gguf-file>` in the notebook `HelloLlamaLocal` with the path either to your downloaded quantized model file [here](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_0.gguf), or to the `ggml-model-q4_0.gguf` file built with the following commands:
 ```
 git clone https://github.com/ggerganov/llama.cpp
 cd llama.cpp